My child is not doing well in school. What can I do?

 What method is the best for helping my child overcome reading difficulties?

 There are several reading methods that are available to assist children who have reading difficulties.
 If you know that your child has dyslexia there has been much research done.
-The purest guide is to make sure that it is a direct instruction approach based on scientific research.
+The purest guide is to make sure that it is an Orton-Gillingham based, direct, systematic, multi-sensory approach based on scientific research.
+Click on the link below for more information and for a list of research based approaches.